 Descriptive statistics of mental health status, mental health service use, and use of

-outcomes with potential risk and protective factors are estimated, stratified by population
+these outcomes with potential risk and protective factors are estimated, stratified by

-analysis to estimate the associations of short-term dynamic risk and protective factors with
+network analysis to estimate the associations of short-term dynamic risk and protective

-factors for onset and persistence/deterioration of adverse mental health outcomes at
+protective factors for onset and persistence/deterioration of adverse mental health

-follow-up.
-Potential benefits of use of available resources on preventing onset or
+outcomes at follow-up.
+Potential benefits of use of available resources on preventing

-persistence of adverse mental health outcomes will be analyzed using propensity scores
+onset or persistence of adverse mental health outcomes will be analyzed using propensity

-methods to address the lack of baseline randomization and likely imbalance between treatment
+scores methods to address the lack of baseline randomization and likely imbalance between

-groups (natural experiment research design).
-All analyses will adjust for time-of-survey.
+treatment groups (natural experiment research design).
+All analyses will adjust for

 Multiple imputation methods will be used to deal with missing values.